 Here’s my my 9 x 13 cornbread sheet cake recipe, too.
 This one is a variation of the old 1,2,3,4 cake recipe.
 And again I changed my mind.
 I’ll keep looking for more ways to disrupt my thinking and report back.

 - 1 1/2 sticks

 - 1 1/2 cups sugar, plus more for sprinkling

 - 4 eggs

 - 2 medium apples such as Golden Delicious, Granny Smith, Empire or Jonagold, peeled, cored and cut into thin slices

-- When using plain cornmeal (not cornmeal mix), add 1/2 teaspoon baking powder and 1/4 teaspoon salt to this recipe.
+- When using plain cornmeal (not cornmeal mix or self-rising cornmeal), add 1/2 teaspoon baking powder and 1/4 teaspoon salt to this recipe.
 You can also vary the fruit.
 It's great with a handful of blueberries or cranberries scattered over the top.